getsentry/craft/README.md

 `craft` can help you to maintain change logs for your projects.
 At the moment, `craft` supports only one approach (`"simple"`) to changelog management.
-In this mode, `craft release` will remind you to add a changelog entry to the changelog file (`CHANGELOG.md` by default).
+In this mode, `craft prepare` will remind you to add a changelog entry to the changelog file (`CHANGELOG.md` by default).

 **Configuration**